Verthon/micro-examples/Readme.md

 # Micro examples

-if yuo wondering how shared working with different package version [here](https://www.angulararchitects.io/en/blog/getting-out-of-version-mismatch-hell-with-module-federation/) is a good explanation
+If you wondering how shared working with different package version [here](https://www.angulararchitects.io/en/blog/getting-out-of-version-mismatch-hell-with-module-federation/) is a good explanation

 ## Content